-Strategy 9 Details Reviews Strategy 9: Safety drills will be practiced throughout the year.
-These include: Formative Summative fire Nov Jan Mar June evacuation lock-down severe weather 50% Severe weather 30% Safety scenarios will be discussed and reviewed during departmental meetings throughout the school year.
+Strategy 9 Details Rev views Strategy 9: Safety drills will be practiced throughout the year.
+These include: Formative Summative fire Nov Jan Mar June evacuation leads down lock-down severe weather 50% Severe weather 30 % Safety scenarios will be discussed and reviewed during departmental meetings throughout the school year.
 Strategy's Expected Result/Impact: Safety reports and administrative team review meetings.
 Prepare students and staff for any safety issues that could arise throughout the year.
 Staff Responsible for Monitoring: Principal; Asst.
 Principals; Teachers; Counselors, and Office Staff Strategy 10 Details Strategy 10: School Counselors will be utilized at LMS to offer student guidance, crisis counseling, and teacher training.
 In Formative Summative addition, a Comprehensive Guidance Curriculum will be taught on each campus by counselors and support personnel.
 This will include weekly visits for social-emotion support to students assigned to DAEP.
-Nov Jan Mar June Strategy's Expected Result/Impact: Counseling Log, Student Surveys, Discipline Reports Staff Responsible for Monitoring: Counselors and Principal 100% 100% 100% Funding Sources: - 199 - General Fund - Guidance & Counseling 99 Undi - \$253,285 Strategy 11 Details Rev views Strategy 11: School nursing staff members will be utilized to provide school health services to all students.
+Nov Jan Mar June Strategy's Expected Result/Impact: Counseling Log, Student Surveys, Discipline Reports Staff Responsible for Monitoring: Counselors and Principal 100% 100% 100% Funding Sources: - 199 - General Fund - Guidance & Counseling 99 Undi - \$265,883 Strategy 11 Details Rev iews Strategy 11: School nursing staff members will be utilized to provide school health services to all students.
 School nursing Formative Summative staff will also monitor overall school health, immunizations, medications, allergies, health procedures, coordinated school health & wellness, and health curriculum.
 Nov Jan Mar June Strategy's Expected Result/Impact: Campus Nurse/Student health and wellness will continue to be a priority for all students and staff members on the campus.
-100% 100% 100% Staff Responsible for Monitoring: Assistant Superintendent; Principals; Director of School Health; Campus Nurses Student health and wellness will continue to be a priority for all students and staff members on all campuses Funding Sources: - 199 - General Fund - Health Services 99 Undistribu - \$47,606 Rev views Strategy 12 Details 110 Strategy 12 Details Strategy 12: LMS will be staffed by School Resource Officer from the Lampasas Police Department.
-Formative Summative Strategy 12: LMS will be staffed by School Resource Officer from the Lampasas Police Department.
-Strategy's Expected Result/Impact: Campus safety will be increased.
-This will be documented through observations Nov Mar Summative June Strategy 12: LMS will be staffed by School Resource Officer from the Lampasas Police Department.
-Nov Formative Mar +
+100% 100% 100% Staff Responsible for Monitoring: Assistant Superintendent; Principals; Director of School Health; Campus Nurses Student health and wellness will continue to be a priority for all students and staff members on all campuses Funding Sources: - 199 - General Fund - Health Services 99 Undistribu - \$51,344 Strategy 12 Details Rev views Strategy 12: LMS will be staffed by School Resource Officer from the Lampasas Police Department.
+Formative Strategy's Expected Result/Impact: Campus safety will be increased.
+This will be documented through observations Nov Jan Mar June I as well as noting reductions in the number of incidents reported on the annual Safe/Drug Free Schools and Communities Report.

 Strategy 13 Details Reviews Strategy 13: Students returning to campus from DAEP will be provided with a transition plan.
 A campus administrator will Formative Summative meet with students within 5 days of their return to campus to review and discuss the supports included in the plan.
 Nov Jan Mar June Strategy's Expected Result/Impact: Student assimilation back into the campus and provides support for students.
-Staff Responsible for Monitoring: Principals; Counselors; Teachers 100% 100% 100% No Progress Accomplished - Continue/Modify X Discon tinue •
+Staff Responsible for Monitoring: Principals; Counselors; Teachers 100% 100% 100% No Progress Accomplished - Continue/Modify X Discon tinue